TehGM/tehgm.github.io/content/blog/technology/docfx-github-actions/index.md

 {{<image src="screenshot-naming-action-1.png">}}

 #### Selecting when to run
-Actions can be tryggered by numerous events.
+Actions can be triggered by numerous events.
 In our example, we'll enable it for pushes and Pull Requests to master branch.
 {{<highlight yaml "linenostart=3">}}
 on:
   push: